MagicDuck/grug-far.nvim/README.md

       require('grug-far').setup({
         -- options, see Configuration section below
         -- there are no required options atm
-        -- engine = 'ripgrep' is default, but 'astgrep' can be specified });
+        -- engine = 'ripgrep' is default, but 'astgrep' or 'astgrep-rules' can -- be specified
+      });
     end
   },